lbustelo/enhancement-proposals/jupyter-declarativewidgets-incorporation/jupyter-declarativewidgets-extension-incorporation.md

 #### Have a well-defined scope.

 The purpose of the declarativewidgets extension is to provide a language neutral approach to creating interactive notebooks.
-It is not the intention of this project to become a widget suite, rather, enable incorporating any web-component into a notebook and connect it to the code and data in the kernel.
+It is not the intention of this project to become a widget suite, but rather, to enable incorporating any web-component into a notebook and connecting it to the code and data in the kernel.

 #### Be packaged using appropriate technologies such as pip, conda, npm, bower, docker, etc.